 Turning Shareable ON

-Any Studio user who has access to the Planner page can set content as a Shareable - Channel Contributors, Publishers, Program Managers, and Administrators.
+Any Studio user who has access to the Planner page can set content as a Shareable - Topic Managers, Publishers, Program Managers, and Administrators.
 The Shareable setting is available for all content types except Notes.

 Content can be set as Shareable while creating the card or while editing a card, just slide the indicator for Shareable from OFF to ON.
 Setting Shareable to ON turns on the share icon on the content card in the member’s mobile app or web experience, and opens up the Share Message dialogue for the Studio user.